cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/community/install_and_configure/centos_rhel.md

 * The `extra_env` key under the `restservice` category contains a dictionary of environment variables to be added to {{< param product_name >}}'s REST Service.

-* The `extra_env` key under the `mgmtworker` category is read as dictionary of environment variables to be added to {{< param product_name >}}'s Management Workers Service.
+* The `extra_env` key under the `mgmtworker` category is read as a dictionary of environment variables to be added to {{< param product_name >}}'s Management Workers Service.

 For example, to override the `TEMP` environment variable with `/var/tmp`: